-Thanks to the efforts of The Nature Conservancy, the landowner (International Paper), the Land for Maine’s Future program, the National Fish and Wildlife Foundation and many other valued partners, the Maine Atlantic Salmon Commission has acquired several tracts totaling 4,707 acres.
-These lands along the 18-mile course of the Dennys River from Meddybemps Lake to the historic dam in Dennysville, support the state’s highest concentration of nesting bald eagles, a rare species of freshwater mussel, and a wide variety of waterfowl that rely on the river for breeding and wintering grounds and migratory stopovers.
+Thanks to the efforts of The Nature Conservancy, the landowner (International Paper), the Land for Maine’s Future program, the National Fish and Wildlife Foundation, and many other valued partners, the Maine Atlantic Salmon Commission acquired several tracts totaling 4,707 acres.
+These lands along the 18-mile course of the Dennys River from Meddybemps Lake to the historic dam in Dennysville, support the state’s highest concentration of nesting Bald Eagles, a rare species of freshwater mussel, and a wide variety of waterfowl that rely on the river for breeding and wintering grounds and migratory stopovers.

 The protected riverfront acreage allows for continued recreational use by the public and sustainable forest management practices that will not damage sensitive ecosystems in the river’s watershed.